deamme/laco/packages/laco-react/README.md

 // Resets the store to initial state
 Store.reset()
 ```
 A good practice when testing is to call `reset()` on a store before using the store in a test.
-This takes care of some edge cases that you may run into.
+This takes care of some edge cases that you might run into.
 The reason for this is that Laco is using a global object behind the scenes to store all of your stores states into one big object.
 Redux also operates on one global object which makes time travel possible.

 ### `Store.dispatch()`
 #### Arguments